ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99c-quiz-bubblesort.md

 ::: hints
 - Remember that: Bubble sort consists of a simple double for loop.
-- The first iteration of the inner for loop moves through the record array from bottom to top, comparing adjacent keys.
+- The first iteration of the inner for loop moves through the array from bottom to top, comparing adjacent elements.
-- If the lower-indexed keys value is greater than its higher-indexed neighbor, then the two values are swapped.
+- If the lower-indexed element is greater than its higher-indexed neighbor, then the two are swapped.
 :::
 ::::::::::::::::::::::::::::::